richardcom/tp/docs/UserGuide.md

 * `deleteBy n/Linear Algebra`
 * `deleteBy i/123456 `

+### Modify the times

+Changes the number of times that a book has been borrowed to the latest record.

+Format:
+`times INDEX t/TIMES`

+Examples:
+* `times 1 t/25` Modifies the number of times the 1st book in the library being borrowed to 25.

 ### Check stocking of book in every location: `stock`

 Checks the list of stocking information in every location where a certain book is stored.